hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 ```

 The `completion_name` is a completion handle that may be used to wait for the completion of the task.
+Note that the completion is triggered when the data has been received, not when it is sent.
+After the completion triggers, the channel may be used for other sends or receives.

 *Deadlocks*:
 The sizes sent and received must match: